From Absolute to Relative Code Comprehensibility Prediction: Discussion and Implications

 \textbf{Validating Refactored Code.} Refactoring is a common software development practice aimed at improving code quality, focusing on factors such as reducing complexity, eliminating code smells, and enhancing code optimization.
 A key aspect of refactoring is ensuring that the code becomes more comprehensible~\cite{Sellitto:SANER2022}, as this directly impacts maintainability.
-Since the RC task is inherently grounded in the \textit{human nature of comparison}, an RC model is more useful than an AC model, which merely predicts an absolute value for refactoring.
+Because refactoring naturally compares an original version with a refactored version, RC is a good match for this task.
+An RC model could predict whether a refactoring improves, reduces, or preserves comprehensibility, providing developers with feedback before the code is submitted for review.

-Using RC-based feedback during refactoring could help developers improve their code before submitting it for review, saving time and effort for both developers and reviewers.
-Since developers typically assess refactored code by comparing it to the original, a relative approach offers feedback that feels more intuitive and actionable.
+This application is also consistent with our practitioner survey.
+Participants identified refactoring as one of the tasks that could benefit most from RC prediction.
+Since our study did not evaluate RC on pairs of semantically equivalent code, future work should investigate whether RC models generalize to refactoring scenarios and whether the provided feedback improves developer decisions.

 \textbf{Identifying Where to Refactor.} Identifying which parts of the code need refactoring can be challenging.
 An effective AC model would be ideal for this task, as it would assign a comprehensibility score to each candidate location, allowing for a simple ranking to guide refactoring.
-This approach scales linearly with the program size. \looseness=-1 However, as we have shown, AC ML models are not effective.
+This approach scales linearly with the program size. \looseness=-1 However, as we have shown, AC ML models are often ineffective.
 While an RC model could also be used to identify refactoring candidates, it would be computationally expensive.
-This is because it would require comparing each candidate location to all others, selecting the one considered "less comprehensible" than the most others.
+This is because it would require comparing each candidate location to all others, selecting the one considered ``less comprehensible'' than the most others.
 This method results in a quadratic number of model invocations based on the number of candidate locations.
 Fortunately, this complexity is reduced if developers already have refactoring candidates, allowing the RC model to assess only those locations.

 \textbf{Improving Code Review.} Code reviews are an essential part of software development for maintaining high code quality.
 Since code review inherently involves comparing two versions of code (\ie the original and the proposed changes), RC models are particularly well-suited for this process.
 An RC model could enhance code reviews by identifying changes that significantly reduce code comprehensibility, allowing reviewers to focus on areas that may impact maintainability and clarity. \looseness=-1